taconi/plugin-channel/README.md

 | [lintertypescript] | Ability to lint your Typescript (.ts & .tsx) files with tsc.
 | [manager] | Provides a way to manage linters, formatters, commands, keybindings, settings, plugins.
 | [mdtree] | A plugin for the micro text editor to add sidebar for jumpring and viewing TOC of markdown files.
+| [mxc] | The microExecuter.
+Hit F5 to execute any script from the Micro buffer!
 | [nelua] | Nelua support for Micro text editor.
 | [palettero] | Command palette - Ctrl-P to fuzzy search & run commands, textfilters and descriptions
 | [prettier] | This plugin provides the ability to format your code with Prettier.